OPOL__BACKGROUND_03.png

 What is the purpose of The OPOL Agreement?

-1: To provide an orderly means for the expeditious settlement of claims arising out of an escape or discharge of oil from offshore exploration and production operations.
+1: To provide an orderly means for the settlement of claims arising out of an escape or discharge of oil from offshore exploration and production operations.

-5: To avoid complicated jurisdictional problems.
+5: To avoid complex jurisdictional issues relating to claims.

 What does the OPOL Association do?